You’re excited to get a new website up, and the web design agency promised you a launch date in 3 months.

 Not only are experienced pros prepared to take the reins, guiding what you’re trying to convey, but established agencies also have experience anticipating challenges and responding when hiccups arise.

-And trust me, issues will come up, especially when a plan doesn’t exits.
+And trust me, issues will come up, especially when a plan doesn’t exist.

 Whether you are just getting started with a new site or refining your approach, demand these commitments from your web design firm and digital marketing agency.